sguzunov/docs/docs/developers/03_dev-tools/dev-tools.md

 ### Rows

-Each row represents an application and the information inside it is updated every 2 seconds.
+Each row represents an app and the information inside it is updated every 2 seconds.

-- "Report" button - opens a new window with a [Performance Report](#performance_report) for an individual application.
+- "Report" button - opens a new window with a [Performance Report](#performance_report) for an individual app.
 - "Performance Report" button - select several apps and click the "Performance Report" button at the bottom to open a [Performance Report](#performance_report) for the selected apps.

-To focus an application, double click anywhere on its row.
-This action will also show a hidden application for a limited period of time (20 seconds), in case you need to open a browser dev console for it, for example.
+To focus an app, double click anywhere on its row.
+This action will also show a hidden app for a limited period of time (20 seconds), in case you need to open a browser dev console for it, for example.

 ![Focus](../../images/dev-tools/application-monitor/focus.gif)